Puzzles, Poetry and Playground Games

 Games in the earlier years of this period were commonly intended to be educative and improving as well as entertaining – teaching the young facts and figures, moral values and good behaviour.
 Indeed, as the items on display indicate, games have been put to a strikingly wide variety of purposes: used to promote physical fitness, advertise products, encourage creative writing, analyse the mind of a “juvenile delinquent” - and, of course, to make the lives of old and young alike “brighter, more joyful, and less monotonous”!

 Many of the games depicted here – played on boards, with cards, in playgrounds, on ships, in books – may be unfamiliar to us today.
 In an age in which entertainment can often appear dominated by screens, this exhibition hopefully provides an insight into the games and pastimes favoured in a pre-digital era.
 And as these activities disappear from our schools and streets, the objects exhibited help to ensure that knowledge of them is not lost forever.

-The exhibition draws particularly on the former Education Library collections (, Children, Juv, Osborne links), but ranges widely across the University Archive, the Cunard Archive and Special Collections donated by lawyers, treasurers and architects, showing they were all young once.
+The exhibition draws particularly on the former Education Library collections (Children, JUV, Osborne), but ranges widely across the University Archive, the Cunard Archive and Special Collections donated by lawyers, treasurers and architects, showing that we were all young once.

 Highlights of the exhibition include:

 - Queen Mary jigsaw, 1936

 - Lewis Carroll, The game of logic, 1887

 - Wallis’s locomotive game of railroad adventures, 1838?